wp-plugins/sp-faq/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A quick, easy way to add an FAQs page.
+A quick, easy way to add an responsive FAQs page.

 == Description ==

-This plugin add a FAQs page in your website.
+This faqs plugin add a FAQs page in your wordpress website.

 The plugin adds a "FAQ" tab to your admin menu, which allows you to enter Faq Title and Description items just as you would regular posts.